 As well as trees, the park is home to plenty of wildlife and visitors may see all three species of woodpecker, jays, tree creepers, otters, leaping salmon, waders, herons, damselflies and a whole host of fungi varieties on a trip through the park.
 Check out the interactive timeline

-Set discreetly behind a garden wall constructed with reclaimed bricks, the Education Centre was built with sustainability in mind and features a grass roof, solar panels and timber-clad facade.
+Set discreetly behind a garden wall constructed with reclaimed bricks, the Visitor Centre was built with sustainability in mind and features a grass roof, solar panels and timber-clad facade.

 Our Education Officer offers educational visits to the park for schools, youth and community groups.